MusicDin/kubitect/docs/getting-started/getting-started.md

 On the other hand, the `bridge` network mode uses a predefined bridge interface, allowing virtual machines to connect directly to the LAN.
 This mode is mandatory when the cluster spreads over multiple hosts.

-For the sake of simplicity, this tutorial will use the NAT mode as it does not require a preconfigured bridge interface."
+For the sake of simplicity, this tutorial will use the NAT mode as it does not require a preconfigured bridge interface.

 ```yaml title="kubitect.yaml"
 cluster: